ahrobison/Overtime/README.md

 ## Features:
 X Approval Workflow
-- SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler X Administrate admin dashboard
+X SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler X Administrate admin dashboard
 - Email summary to managers for approval
 X Needs to be documented if employee did not log overtime X Block non admin and guest users
+- Create audit log for sms messages

 ## UI:
 X Bootstrap -> formatting